 The theme of the show explores social and racial issues.
 A number of Argentine artists painted themes relating to indigenous tribes of Argentina and Latin America.

-Curators Richard Best (Section1 Project), Alex French and Eduardo Rodriguez (Gallery 788) and Matt Fox-Tucker (BA Street Art) at the opening of Roots/Raices show.
+Curators Richard Best (Section1 Project), Alex French and Eduardo Rodriguez (Gallery 788) and Matt Fox-Tucker (Buenos Aires Street Art) at the opening of Roots / Raices show.